Naya Rivera death: Toxicology report finds prescription drugs, alcohol in 'Glee' star's system

 Workers at the lake later found the boat with just her son on board, asleep.

-Rivera's mother Maya told investigators that Naya had vertigo that got worse in water.
+Rivera's mother told investigators that Naya had vertigo that got worse in water.

 Phentermine is a stimulant that suppresses the appetite and is used for weight loss.
 Side effects include possible shortness of breath and increased blood pressure.
 Diazepam is used to treat anxiety and side effects include weak or shallow breathing, drowsiness, muscle weakness and unusual risk-taking behavior.
 Amphetamine is a stimulant that is recommended to not be mixed with alcohol.
 Side effects can include trouble breathing and seizure.